CMTA/CMTAT/README.md

 To use the CMTAT, we recommend that you use the latest audited version, from the [Releases](https://github.com/CMTA/CMTAT/releases) page.

 You may modify the token code by adding, removing, or modifying features.
-However, the base, enforcement must remain in place for compliance with Swiss law.
+However, the mandatory modules must remain in place for compliance with Swiss law.

 ### Deployment mode (Standalone / With A Proxy)